RuanMeiMains/RuanMeiMains.github.io/docs/lore.md

     Though there isn't a lot of known information about Yu Qingtu, it can easily be understood why Ruan Mei and Yu Qingtu may get along well.
 Both enjoy music; Ruan Mei plays the ruan and enjoys traditional opera while Yu Qingtu "has an impressive taste in music"[^8].
 They both also enjoy creating food-related things.
 Ruan Mei loves tasting and making desserts, and Yu Qingtu is known for mixing cocktails.
 It can be inferred that the two enjoy the finer things in life, like the arts and fine dining.

-    One of Yu Qingtu's Simulated Universe curios, The Pinkest Collision, refers to a cocktail that Yu Qingtu made for Ruan Mei.
+    One of Yu Qingtu's Simulated Universe curios, The Pinkest Collision, refers to a cocktail that Yu Qingtu created for Ruan Mei as a gift.
 The curio increases the user's Break Effect, which works well with Ruan Mei's skills.

     It is likely that due to Ruan Mei's introverted and hermetic nature, she may not have any other friends except for Yu Qingtu.